-If, for example, you decide your product is best suited to higher and medium socio economic groups, multiculturalism (specific food type) and young families, then you now have a plan to seek out areas strongest in these psychographic groups.
+If, for example, you decide your product is best suited to higher and medium socio economic groups, multiculturalism (specific food types) and young families, then you now have a plan to seek out areas strongest in these psychographic groups.

-Impulse versus destination
+Impulse purchases versus destination purchases

 High impulse items

 High impulse items are usually low cost, spontaneous purchases such as buying a carton of milk, a sweet snack or a newspaper with an interesting headline.
 You may make some decision where you go, but convenience normally drives this purchase.

 When I look at the most high impulse business I can imagine, I think of a busker.
 In this case, they are very mobile, and are able to move to the best traffic flow at no cost, other than moving their instrument and case, and walking to the other side of the pavement or whatever.

 As the cost of the goods you are purchasing increases, you move further along the line towards low impulse and high destination.

 High destination purchases

 If the goods you want are reasonably expensive, you have probably already pre determined where you will buy them from, then that is a high destination purchase.
 If you want a specific type of luxury car, such as a Porsche, then you will find and go to a Porsche showroom, irrespective of how close it is.
 This gives a value to the impulse versus destination ratio.

 Your business can normally be addressed as x per cent impulse; y per cent destination.
 I shall give some examples.*